Dido (singer): Early life

 Dido was born Florian Cloud de Bounevialle Armstrong at St Mary Abbots Hospital in Kensington, London, on 25 December 1971.
 As she was born on Christmas Day, she also celebrates an "official birthday" on 25 June, following the example of Paddington Bear.
 Her mother, Clare, is a poet of French ancestry, and her father, William O'Malley Armstrong (1938–2006), was an Irish publisher and former managing director of Sidgwick & Jackson.
 Her elder brother, Rowland Constantine O'Malley Armstrong, is better known as record producer Rollo, part of the British electronica trio Faithless.

 Despite their birth names, the pair were known from childhood by the names Dido and Rollo.
-Dido considers this as her real name, not simply a stage name or nickname.
+Dido considers this to be her real name, not simply a stage name or nickname.
 As a child, she had to deal with her birth name's ambiguous and unusual nature, which led to her being bullied and even to her pretending to have an ordinary name.
 In a 2001 interview, she said "To be called one thing and christened another is actually very confusing and annoying.
 It's one of the most irritating things that my parents did to me. ...
 Florian is a German man's name.
 That's just mean.
 To give your child a whole lot of odd names.
 They were all so embarrassing. ...
 I thought it was cruel to call me Dido and then expect me to just deal with it."
 The name Dido derives from the legendary Queen of Carthage.

 Dido was educated at Thornhill Primary School in Islington, Dallington School, City of London Girls' and Westminster School, where she was taught by the contemporary musician and Head of Academic Music, Sinan Savaskan.
 After she stole a recorder from school at the age of five, her parents enrolled her at the Guildhall School of Music and Drama in London.
 At age nine she had toured Yugoslavia with a recorder orchestra.
-By the time she reached her teens, she had learned to play the piano, recorder, and the violin.
+By the time she reached her teens, she had learned to play the piano, recorder, and violin.
 She read law at Birkbeck, University of London, while working as a literary agent.
 She didn't finish the degree, deciding instead to take up music full-time.